mirkobalza/blz-spinner/README.md

   * `height`: *optional*.
 Number that sets the height of the spinner.
 By default it is 80;
   * `width`: *optional*.
 Number that sets the width of the spinner.
 By default it is 80;
   * `thickness`: *optional*.
 Number that sets the thickness of the spinner.
 By default it is 10;
   * `imageUrl`: *optional*.
 String that specifies an image url to override the default spinner.
-Note that if you use a custom image, the other attributes will be ignored;
+Note that if you use a custom image, other attributes will be ignored;
 * `theme`: *Not implemented yet*.